 Catholic Certificate in Religious Studies (CCRS)

 If you intend to teach in Roman Catholic and other Christian schools, you can complete our Catholic Certificate in Religious Studies (CCRS).
 This is a requirement for those seeking a leadership position in Catholic schools.

 Exceptional teaching and support

 You can complete our Primary PGCE on a part-time or full-time basis.
-In fact, we’re the only university to offer this course part-time, allowing you a unique opportunity to study around your commitments.
+St Mary’s is one of the only universities to offer this course part-time, allowing you a unique opportunity to study around your commitments.